vicsanity623/Axiom-Agent/README.md

 The ultimate goal of this project is to achieve **intellectual escape velocity** from the LLM.

 The vision is to continuously expand the sophistication of the `SymbolicParser` and the richness of the `ConceptGraph` through autonomous learning.
 As the agent's internal, verifiable model of reality grows, its reliance on the LLM for language understanding will diminish.
 The end goal is a cognitive entity whose own symbolic brain is so comprehensive that the LLM fallback for interpretation becomes obsolete.
+(FYI : Axiom will never stop using the llm and instead will keep it as a tool the same way a mathematician will always keep a calculator handy)

 Beyond language mastery, the agent's evolution will continue by integrating a **Tool Use Framework**.
 This will allow it to move beyond what it *knows* (semantic knowledge) to what it can *do* (procedural knowledge)—calling on specialized tools for tasks like mathematical calculations, real-time web searches, or code execution.